 Here’s what you get with a professional tutor, on the other hand:

-- Performance Accountability — Better commitment to the training process has been tied to better adherence to the curriculum by professional tutors, but the accountability doesn’t stop there.
+- Performance Accountability — Better commitment to the training process has been tied to better adherence to the curriculum by professional tutors, and the accountability doesn’t stop there.
 When tutoring is a job, the tutoring program can then monitor performance and put measures in place to hold tutors to the high standards required for the best student outcomes.

-- Consistency — Experts who have studied the effects of high-impact tutoring on learning say a student’s relationship with their high-impact tutor should be “sustained and strong,” something that is built through the ability for the two to meet consistently.
+- Consistency — Experts who have studied the effects of high-impact tutoring on learning say a student’s relationship with their tutor should be “sustained and strong,” something that is built through the ability for the two to meet consistently.
 This results in academic benefits and social emotional ones too — tutors act as encouraging mentors who empower students and help motivate them as they build a bond over the course of the school year.
-Tutoring programs built around professionals can better provide that consistency because their tutors are committed to paid work.
+Programs built around professionals can better provide that consistency because their tutors are committed to paid work.

 Trained tutors do not have to be certified teachers.
-In fact, parents and community members who undergo a high quality tutor training program can — and do — provide high-quality instruction to students.
+In fact, parents and community members who undergo a high-quality tutor training program can — and do — provide high-quality instruction to students.

-Questions to Ask
+Questions to Ask a Potential Partner

 Here are some important questions to ask your potential tutoring partner about their tutor training and supervision: